-Mike is a shared post-doc between the Bollyky lab and the Heilshorn lab at Stanford who is straddling the line between immunology and bio material engineering.
+Mike Kratochvil – 2016 Mike is a shared post-doc between the Bollyky lab and the Heilshorn lab at Stanford who is straddling the line between immunology and bio material engineering.
 Mike is a Chemistry PhD from University of Wisconsin and we are excited to see how his skills can challenge our thinking about immunology and our hyaluronan projects.

 SENIOR STAFF RESEARCHERS

-Nadine finished her postdoctoral research at Benaroya Research Institute and then moved to join the Bollyky lab.
+Nadine Nagy – 2014 Nadine finished her postdoctoral research at Benaroya Research Institute and then moved to join the Bollyky lab.
 Her research is focused on the role of hyaluronan during development and progression of type 1 diabetes (T1D).
-She is helping to develop the drug 4-Mu for clinical trials.
+She is helping to develop the drug 4-MU for clinical trials.

-Gernot has joined the Bollyky lab after a working for the Benaroya Research Institute.
+Gernot Kaber – 2014 Gernot has joined the Bollyky lab after a working for the Benaroya Research Institute.
 Gernot is involved in practically every ongoing research project in the Bollyky lab, because he knows how to do EVERYTHING.